jotaki/zifty/README.txt

     !(==N){code}   - For loop.
 Like above, but use == comparison. (step is -= *op1)
   !(<op>;R){code}  - For loop.
 Use current value of register R !(<op>;(R)){code} - For loop.
 Use value of register R. Keeping up with register R even if it changes.

+    \/      - load command line arguments into memory.
+            - loads arguments into the end of memory.
+            - loads the address space pointed by mp with pointers to the actual arguments.
+            - increases mp
+            - ar is set to argument count.

 ####################
 # Core Function list